tfeb/tfeb-lisp-hax/README.md

       (findem tree))))
 ```

-It is tempting to write something like this:
+If you want to provide a buffer, you really want drop hints about simpleness and types: don't write

 ```lisp
 (defun something/reusing-buffer (... &key ... (buffer (make-array ...)))